Fees and First Steps

 The first step is to briefly discuss your situation by phone at no charge, so I can understand your counseling needs and other factors.
-If we are a "fit" for each other, we will move forward.
+If we are a "fit" for each other including scheduling, we will move forward.

 The next step is to set up an initial consultation appointment where we will talk in person.

+5 Sessions Total Including Consultation.
 If we move beyond the in-person consultation session, we will meet for up to four sessions minimum, to insure that you have good results.
 (Couples counseling requires the total of four sessions after the consultation as there are many factors that contribute to or affect your relationship.)
-I will talk with you about the current problems you are having as well as issues from your past.
+I will talk with you about the current problems you are having as well, have you talk differently and calmly with each other as you learn new skills.
+If you would like to have more depth in your relationship you may elect to extend your sessions.

 To review: We speak briefly by phone.
-Once we have determined that an initial appointment should be set up, we find a time and then if insurance is used it is verified by my billing person prior to the initial appointment.
-I hope this is helpful to you.
+Once we have determined that an initial appointment would be set up, we schedule time.
+After this if insurance is used it is Verified by my Insurance Manager prior to the initial appointment.

 Availability

-I offer evening and lunch hour appointments for convenience as they are available.
+I offer a few evening appointments.
 My number is 541-326-1696, I return calls during the business day and during any longer break when I am not in session.

-Please leave a message with the best time to reach you, number to call and if it is OK to leave a message at your number.
-That will help me quickly reach you.
-I am often in session and cannot answer the phone directly.
+Please leave a message with the best time to reach you, number to call and if it is OK to leave a message at your number, and name of your insurance if you are paying with insurance.
+I will be able to help you more quickly with this information.
+I am often in session and cannot answer the phone directly, a text is preferred.

 Insurance Privacy or Denial of Therapy/Payment Concerns: